- What Is Cerebral Palsy?

 This is a condition in which an individual shows symptoms of more than one Cerebral Palsy.
 The most common being a combination of Spastic and Dyskinetic Cerebral Palsy.

 Causes of Cerebral Palsy in Children

 Usually, 80% to 90% of babies with Cerebral Palsy get afflicted with it from their mother’s womb due to various reasons ranging from maternal health condition during pregnancy to genetic disorders.
-However, illness of the baby after birth or complications during birth also attribute to it.
-Some reasons are given as below.
+However, the illness of the baby after birth or complications during birth also attribute to it.
+Some reasons are given below.